hyperstack-org/hyperstack/README.md

   include Hyperstack::Gate::PolicyDefinition

   qualify :member_is_valid do |*policy_context|
-    # args are whatever is passed as additional policy context, up to you
+    # policy_context is whatever is passed to Hyperstack::Gate.authorize

-    # current_user is available is instance method, is passed to the policy initializer by Hyperstack::Gate.authorize
+    # current_user is available as instance method and is passed to the policy initializer by Hyperstack::Gate.authorize
-    current_user.class == Member # result is and must be a boolean end
+    current_user.class == Member # result must be a boolean
+  end

   qualify :member_is_admin do |*policy_context|